o0101/good.html/.github/README.md

   });
 ```

-And change, this:
+And change this:

 ```js
 <!warm-greeter />
 ```

 To this:

 ```js
 <!warm-greeter state=MyState />
 ```

-Now visit your development server in your browser and you should be able to see your greeter taking shape, display a greeting to Uncle Bob, a count and a button.
+Now reload the development page in your browser and you should be able to see your greeter taking shape, display a greeting to Uncle Bob, a count and a button.

 If you open up the DevTools Elements tag and inspect the warm-greeter tag you probably noticed that it has a Shadow Root that is now hosting some content.

-### 5. Make it interactive
+### Step 5: Make it interactive

 In this step, you'll add an event handler to the **warm-greeter** component so it will do something when the button is clicked.